The Island's Official Tourism Website

 There are more than 500 miles of footpaths wending their way through the Island and no matter the kind of walk your dog prefers, we’ll be able to provide it!
 There are woodland trails, clifftop walks, walks over the Downs, forest hikes, beachside rambles… everything your furry pal could dream of.
 Many of the walks have safe areas where dogs can run free, and a lot take in dog-friendly beaches.

 You’ll also find many pubs, cafes and places to eat along the way that are more than happy to accept dogs – most will provide water bowls and some will even go so far as to have their own box of treats.
-To plan your walks before you arrive, have a look here for maps and ideas.
+To plan your walks before you arrive, have a look here for ideas and here for maps.

-Don’t think that you have to leave Fido at home if you want to explore the man dog-friendly attractions and activities on the Isle of Wight.
+Don’t think that you have to leave Fido at home if you want to explore the many dog-friendly things to do on the Isle of Wight.
 Below are just some of our favourite ideas.
 It’s always worth checking before you go, just in case there have been any updates to their dog policies.

 Find the perfect accommodation for you and your four legged family member from a variety of hotels, self-catering, holiday parks and unique accommodation.